getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 To clarify the threshold and configuration for performance issues, an experimental feature phase can help to get feedback.

+Neither pro/con; there's currently an assumption that if we pick this we'll create performance issues directly, and not errors since that's a better user experience.
+But this may open another can of worms since there may be billing implications if we need to start ingesting performance issues.

 ### Pros

 1. SDKs can capture a stack trace which will help with actionability.